DafetiteOgaga/pdf2docx_converter/README.md

 https://github.com/DafetiteOgaga/pdf2docx_converter/assets/133142029/e793c9a3-bc4a-495d-a881-276a0c19b189

 **Note: if you fail to meet the Requirements above, you will not be able to install this program.
-Kindly click on each requirement to fix it**
+Kindly click on each requirement to fix it.**

 0. ### **Change directory to Desktop**